radareorg/iaito/docs/source/building.rst

 * ``CUTTER_ENABLE_GRAPHVIZ`` enable Graphviz for graph layouts.
 * ``CUTTER_EXTRA_PLUGIN_DIRS`` List of addition plugin locations.
 Useful when preparing package for Linux distros that have strict package layout rules.

-Cutter binary release options, not needed for most users and might not work easily outside CI environment:
+r2cutter binary release options, not needed for most users and might not work easily outside CI environment:

-* ``CUTTER_ENABLE_CRASH_REPORTS`` is used to compile Cutter with crash handling system enabled (Breakpad).
+* ``CUTTER_ENABLE_CRASH_REPORTS`` is used to compile r2cutter with crash handling system enabled (Breakpad).
 * ``CUTTER_ENABLE_DEPENDENCY_DOWNLOADS`` Enable downloading of dependencies.
 Setting to OFF doesn't affect any downloads done by r2 build.
-This option is used for preparing Cutter binary release packges.
+This option is used for preparing r2cutter binary release packges.
 Turned off by default.
 * ``CUTTER_PACKAGE_DEPENDENCIES`` During install step include the third party dependencies.
-This option is used for preparing Cutter binary release packges.
+This option is used for preparing r2cutter binary release packges.

 These options can be enabled or disabled from the command line arguments passed to CMake.
-For example, to build Cutter with support for Python plugins, you can run this command:
+For example, to build r2cutter with support for Python plugins, you can run this command:

 ::